 Hugh’s daughter, Charlotte Stenhouse Broatch, was born in Craigencoon and Charlotte, later Scott, can claim to be one of the few folk to be born in the glen and to live and die here.
 Charlotte’s funeral in 1995 brought out as many folk as Jim Gourlay’s a few months earlier, great occasions both.
 Broatches were still at Craigencoon till 1974, when Hugh died aged 79.

-Look at the map of Auchenbrack, map *37.
+Look at the map of Auchenbrack below.
 See how the present farm of Auchenbrack consists of six previous holdings, now amalgamated:- the small areas of Marqueston Park, Kilnmark and Tanleoch on the south-west side of the Shinnel and the rather larger holdings of Midshinnel (well, half of it), Auchenbrack and Upper Craigencoon on the north-east side.
 The 1772 Queensberry estates map shows that these were all separate then still.

 Thus the Auchenbrack on all the old maps and documents was Old or High Auchenbrack.

-Look where Auchenbrack is marked on the Thomson and Johnston maps, 16 and 17.
+Look where Auchenbrack is marked on the Thomson and Johnston maps.
 Both the Thomson map 1821 and Johnston map circa 1850 still mark Upper and Nether Craigencoon.
 Thomson was correct, but Johnston had it wrong, showing that his map must have been based on previous maps without checking.
-Upper Craigencoon is clearly in the position of the present Auchenbrack.
-The lower hirsel of Auchenbrack is still called Craigencoon.
+Upper Craigencoon is clearly on the land of the present Auchenbrack.
+The easterly hirsel of Auchenbrack is still called Craigencoon.

 The 1876-7 Valuation Roll gives one holding of Buccleuch as Auchenbrack, Upper Craigencoon, Midshinnel, Marqueston, Kilmark and Tenleago.
 Nether Craigencoon, Pinzarie and Bennan were listed together as a different holding of Buccleuch.